 “Without research, we’ll never do better,” he said.
 “Without good clinical care, you can do all the research you want and never help the patient.
 And without education, you’ll never have the people to do the research and do patient care.”

-It’s Childhood Cancer Awareness Month.
-Help kids with cancer everywhere get the cures they need.
+Take childhood back from cancer — join us and help kids with cancer everywhere get the cures they need.

 Read more on the St. Baldrick’s blog: